tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 TODO: TEST migrate to JUnit5 for on-device tests as well.

-ENHANCE: add rotating functions to the cropper activity.
-This would allow multi-rotate-undo by simply quiting the cropper.

 <hr style="border:1px solid black;">

 ENHANCE: add a UUID to bookshelves